Jovonie

 Please

-visit the "Jovonie's
+the "Jovonie's

-Declaration" page of the Blue Ribbon Task Force which has been
+Declaration" page of the Blue Ribbon Task Force

 established